‘Game Of Thrones’: Isaac Hempstead Wright Really Wants George R. R. Martin To Make Bran King In The Books

 Many fans were critical of the final season of Game of Thrones and are hoping that the author of the books on which the TV series is based will change the ending.
 This is something that the actor who plays Bran disagrees with, according to Metro.

-“I will be a bit gutted I think,” Hempstead Wright said when asked how he would feel if Martin replaced Bran with someone else as the ultimate ruler of Westeros.
+“I will be a bit gutted I think,” Hempstead Wright said when asked how he would feel if George R.R.
+Martin replaced Bran with someone else as the ultimate ruler of Westeros.

 When quizzed as to who he would like to see in his place if Martin did actually replace Bran, Isaac revealed he would still like a Stark to rule regardless.
 In addition, he would prefer Sansa over Jon.